joresse12/qr-generator.github.io/README.md

-# qr-generator.github.io
+# Description
-obtain a QR-Code by giving a password
+obtain a QR-Code by giving a password.
 ## Installation

 Install my-project with npm